 If your Information Form goes onto a second page, be sure your first and last name is on both pages, print one-sided only and do not staple them together!

 *Finding your GPA's*: Log on to Self-Service Banner and click on the Student link.
 Next, click on Degree Audit (review of your current academic progress towards degree completion).
 It should take you directly to your degree audit.
 All of the information required for your form will be found here.
 At the top, under the maroon bar entitled Student View you will find your Overall GPA and right beneath that is your Texas State GPA.

 *Finding your total number of Core Hours Completed*: On your Degree Audit scroll down until you come to the maroon bar entitled Core.
 You will find your total Credits Earned already calculated for you on the right hand side of the maroon bar.

 *Finding your Individual Core Course Grades*: On your Degree Audit scroll down until you come to the maroon bar entitled Core.
 Under that section, you will need to search for the individual courses and indicate the grades you received for the courses listed.
 NOTE: If you are in progress of completing a class, indicate IP in the box on your form.

 *Finding your Music Course Grades*: On your Degree Audit scroll down until you come to the maroon bar entitled Major in Music Studies, BM.
-Under this section you will find Departmental Recital, Aural Learning, Music Theory, Applied Lessons, and Major Ensembles.
+Under this section you will find Departmental Recital, Aural Skills, Music Theory, Applied Lessons, and Major Ensembles.
 Next, scroll down until you come to the maroon bar entitled Conc in Instrumental/Vocal Emphasis.
 This is where you will locate your grades for Piano Techniques or your Secondary Instrument/Voice classes as well as Foundations of Music Education.
 NOTE: If you are in progress of completing a class, indicate IP in the box on your form.

 *TXST/Other Column*: Enter TXST if you took the course at Texas State, or enter the Community College or University (abbreviations are accepted) where you took each music course.